Updated: Apr 9

-San Francisco State University: $25 Million USD worth of Ripple to San Francisco State University School of Business in April 2019
+San Francisco State University: $25 Million USD worth of Ripple to San Francisco State University School of Business.

-Princeton University (Center for Information Technology Policy): A transformative amount from ‘87 Alumni Mike Novogratz to the Bridge Year Program + a share of the $50 million USD donated by Ripple to 17 universities.
+Princeton University (Center for Information Technology Policy): A sizable amount from ‘87 Alumni Mike Novogratz to the Bridge Year Program as well as a share of the $50 million USD donated by Ripple to 17 universities.

-Holberton School New Haven: $10,000 USD worth of Bitcoin by founder of Scroll Network
+Holberton School New Haven: the institution received $10,000 USD worth of Bitcoin by the founder of Scroll Network

-University of Puget Sound: $10,000 USD worth of Bitcoin by Alumni
+University of Puget Sound: $10,000 USD worth of Bitcoin from Alumni

-University of Pennsylvania (Wharton School), Indian Institute of Technology Bombay, Australian National University College of the Law, Delft University of Technology (Netherlands), Fundação Getulio Vargas (Brazil), International Institute of Information Technology, Hyderabad (IIIT-H), Korea University, University of Texas at Austin (McCombs School of Business)University of North Carolina at Chapel Hill, University College London, University of Luxembourg, University of Nicosia (Cyprus), University of Oregon, University of Waterloo (Canada): 17+ Universities who received a $50 million USD Donation by cryptocurrency company Ripple
+Other higher education institutions enjoying Cryptocurrency endowment: University of Pennsylvania (Wharton School), Indian Institute of Technology Bombay, Australian National University College of the Law, Delft University of Technology (Netherlands), Fundação Getulio Vargas (Brazil), International Institute of Information Technology, Hyderabad (IIIT-H), Korea University, University of Texas at Austin (McCombs School of Business)University of North Carolina at Chapel Hill, University College London, University of Luxembourg, University of Nicosia (Cyprus), University of Oregon, University of Waterloo (Canada): 17-plus Universities who received a $50 million USD Donation from Ripple